Observations at the hive entrance

 |

-When the temperature drops, the colony protects itself from the cold by forming a very well-structured winter cluster with an insulating outer mantle, an intermediate breathing layer and a heat-producing centre whose fuel consumption is optimized to ensure the bees’ survival.
-This cluster is silent : it is difficult to hear even a faint rustling when the hive is tapped…
+When the temperature drops, the colony protects itself from the cold by forming a well-structured winter cluster — with its insulating outer mantle, its intermediate breathing layer, and its heat-production core, whose fuel consumption is optimised to ensure the bees' survival.
+This cluster is silent: it is difficult to hear a faint hum when knocking on the hive…

 |